chris-ramon/Infinity/conflict-resolution.md

 How he affects him:
 0 cares given, didn't do it again and will not do it again, and the title can be where it belongs in a system of the university.

-#### Removed a few invoices that were filed as tax to pay in France.
+#### Removed a few invoices that were filed as tax to pay in France
 Chris case:
 Removed a few of invoices that were mean to be filed as a tax paying at the end of the year, but was not updated therefore causing patrimonial imbalance.